 Most water shoes are made from some kind of synthetic material or mesh that allows for easy drainage and ventilation.
 Materials that make up water shoes differ according to the activity they’re going to be used for.

 Mesh water shoes make for more general water-related activities because these allow more water in while allowing proper drainage of the feet.
 Some shoes, on the other hand, are made of neoprene.
-Neoprene is used usually in aquatic shoes and they’re suitable for hikes/water-related activities in colder climates.
+Neoprene is usually used in aquatic shoes and they’re suitable for hikes and water-related activities in colder climates.

-The three most important parts of a water shoe to consider are the upper, the outsole, and the lacing system, or the absence of.
+The three most important parts of a water shoe are the upper, the outsole, and the lacing system (or the absence thereof).
 These main parts play a huge role in the protection, drainage, and support your water shoe will provide you.

 Uppers are made of either neoprene or mesh.
 If you want to know which shoe you should use, research on the activity or the climate you’re going to be in would be a big help to decide which material suits you best.

 As for the outsoles, matching your shoe to the amount of protection you need from the terrain is a smart choice.
-Thicker soles with drainage holes spread throughout the shoe and grip lugs are perfect for hiking and stepping on shells or rocks.
-Meanwhile, breathable, thinner, and more flexible outsoles are more ideal if you plan on spending most of the time in a boat or a kayak.
+Thicker soles with drainage holes spread throughout the shoe, while grip lugs are perfect for hiking and stepping on shells or rocks.
+Meanwhile, breathable, thinner, and more flexible outsoles are more ideal if you plan on spending most of your time in a boat or a kayak.

 But what about the lacing systems?
-The slip-on type of water shoes is great for light activities that don’t require that much support and hold.
-Despite that, they’re still made with materials designed to withstand hot sand.
-Totally recommended to wear for beach and underwater activities.
+The slip-on type of water shoes is great for light activities that don’t require a lot of support and hold.
+Despite that, they’re still made with materials designed to withstand hot sand -- totally recommended to wear for beach and underwater activities!

 Lace-up type water shoes provide ankle support and have more built-in functions to keep the wearer secure and stable in rocky and wet terrains.
 If you plan on trekking through trails with streams and creek beds, opt for shoes with lace-up support.